FilkCH/Filk/README.md

 ## Grüezi! ![Rainbowsheep!](https://i.imgur.com/l5eO3J0.gif)
 Glad to see you on my profile.
 I'm a visual designer based in Zürich, Switzerland, who specialized in UI development and UX thinking.
-Currently I'm kind of evolving into a web developer, getting from only HTML and CSS knowledge into full-fledged javascript application coding.
+Currently I'm kind of slowly evolving into a full-fledged web developer, getting from only HTML and CSS knowledge into javascript application coding.

 ---
 ### My code affinities